ProvableHQ/welcome/documentation/leo/03_language.md

 #### Finalize

-Finalization and associated syntax are deprecated as of Leo v2.0.0.
+`finalize` and the associated programming model is deprecated as of Leo v2.0.0.
 Please use an [`async function`](#async-function) instead.